 There was never any doubt that a robust data-driven approach or experimental framework would be preferable to multiple rules-based MTA models.
 The promise of an approach that could yield a single definitive answer is too tempting to ignore.
 Yet even here the analyst has a duty to ask questions of such models and try to understand the underlying patterns in the data.

 One major challenge with data-driven attribution models is that navigational actions like brand search clicks are a good predictor of sales even though they are not a reflection of marketing cause and effect.
-The issue is essentially that marketing influences sales through a psychological mechanism which is not itself directly observable in behavioural data.
+The issue is essential that marketing influences sales through a psychological mechanism that is not directly observable in behavioural data.

 Furthermore, experienced data scientists know that there are multiple data-driven models that can be obtained leading to different results and that a simple objective criterion for selecting between them is not easily available.
 So, even if you can get to decent data-driven models, it is not nearly so easy as you might imagine arriving at a single unambiguous solution.

-We should always be open to multiple interpretations of the data and to try to avoid oversimplification.
+We should always be open to multiple interpretations of the data and try to avoid oversimplification.
 So even if you believe you have the perfect data-driven model I would urge any marketer to use the rules-based models as a benchmark and guide to interpretation.